jeffutter/proto_faker/Readme.md

 # Proto Faker

-A command-line tool for generating random protobuf messages based on .proto schema definitions.
+A command-line tool for generating fake protobuf messages based on .proto schema definitions.
 Proto Faker can generate realistic test data and publish it to Kafka topics with schema registry integration.

 ## Features

-- Generate random protobuf messages from .proto schema files
+- Generate fake protobuf messages from .proto schema files
 - Print messages to stdout or publish to Kafka topics
 - Schema registry integration for Kafka publishing
 - Customizable field generation via proto comments